ionagamed/hexagonal/docs/source/model.rst

 The document model consists currently of five classes:

- * Document is an abstract base class for all documents, which contains all common fields.
+ * :py:class:`~hexagonal.model.document.Document` is an abstract base class for all documents, which contains all common fields.
- * DocumentCopy is a class for a copy of a document, which is just linked to a loan and a document.
+ * :py:class:`~hexagonal.model.document_copy.DocumentCopy` is a class for a copy of a document, which is just linked to a loan and a document.
- * And a class for each document type (Book, AVMaterial, Article).
+ * And a class for each document type (:py:class:`~hexagonal.model.book.Book`, :py:class:`~hexagonal.model.av_material.AVMaterial`, :py:class:`~hexagonal.model.journal_article.JournalArticle`).

 Booking System
 --------------

-Also, a Loan class, which represents the booking system.
+The :py:class:`~hexagonal.model.loan.Loan` is the single class which represents the booking system.
-One Loan has a status - it can be:
+Each `Loan` has a status (:py:class:`hexagonal.model.loan.Loan.Status`) - it can be:
 *requested* - user wants this book.
 Then librarian can push a button and make the loan *approved* - which means that it is currently in patron's possession.
 Then, finally, user brings the book back, and it becomes *returned*, until a librarian approves the return request, and the loan is removed.
-This is the whole lifecycle of one Loan.
+This is the whole lifecycle of one `Loan`.